Odd title for an ecommerce “marketing basics” blog post, I know.

 — Focus on the things only you can do, and use others to do everything else.

-Not outsourcing is akin to trying to build a house with only one or two tools; some of it will go well, the rest, not as well as it could or should.
+Not outsourcing is akin to trying to build a house with only one or two tools; some of it will go well, the rest, probably not as well as it could or should.

 Without understanding and employing the basics of building & growing a business, we will at best be forever spinning our wheels, trying to make a lemon drive like a Cadillac.